 Role Title Chief Operating Officer

 Term No fixed term commencing 1 January 2023

-Fixed Remuneration A\$400,000 (exclusive of Superannuation) in addition to the standard non-executive director fee on the financial performance milestones established by the Board from time to time.
+Fixed Remuneration A\$400,000 (exclusive of Superannuation) in addition to the standard non-executive director fee

+Discretionary Incentives Variable short terms incentives as cash bonuses based on the financial performance milestones established by the Board from time to time.

+Time Commitment Full time

+Termination Clause 2 months with notice from the Company without cause

+3 months' notice from Ms Jensen.